Z2gK/hhc24-writeup/Act2.md

 ## Microsoft KC7

 There are four sections to this challenge which revolves around using Kusto Query Language (KQL) to analyse logs from a malware incident.
-Completion of 2 sections gives the player a **SILVER AWARD** while completing 4 gives **GOLD**.
+Completion of two sections gives the player a **SILVER AWARD** while completing four gives **GOLD**.
 The challenge can be accessed at <http://kc7cyber.com/go/hhc24>.